eugeneloza/lacerti-plague/README.md

 # License

 The code is licensed under GPLv3.
-However, note that as the code is a set Unity 3D scripts, it cannot be considered free and opensource software.
+However, note that as the code is a set Unity 3D scripts, it cannot be considered free and opensource software, because it requires proprietary dependencies to be compiled and run.